By Sungard AS

 Companies are in danger of neglecting their physical surroundings, as they focus efforts on ensuring a more robust and secure virtual infrastructure.
 Such neglect could have serious consequences for them, as well as their employees and customers.
 For example, something as simple as maintaining power to the workplace may seem a given, but power failures continue to hold second place as the largest cause of invocation failure in the workplace office environment.

 These types of invocations are on the rise for the third successive year; in absolute terms increasing 50% on 2015, whilst as a percentage of total workplace outages they now account for one in four failures (24%) up from the one in five impact of previous years: 19% (2015) and 18% (2014).
-With 21st century digital initiatives being power dependent, such failures stand to undermine the very progress organisations seek to achieve as they undergo transformative IT programmes.
+With 21st century digital initiatives being power dependent, such failures stand to undermine the very progress organizations seek to achieve as they undergo transformative IT programmes.

 Meanwhile, issues arising from communications-related failures have remained at exactly the same level as last year and remain the leading cause of business invocations.
 Despite challenges such as lengthy disruptions caused by rail strikes, the analysis reveals two areas of concern: that businesses are still not equipping their workforce with reliable means to communicate, while investment in appropriately robust communications systems for the workplace as a whole lags behind that for IT (with not even a single communications-related outage being reported by Technology Recovery customers).

-As working practices continue to move towards a more flexible model, it's more important than ever that organisations take steps to ensure their employees can reliably stay in communication with their colleagues, customers, and other important stakeholders.
+As working practices continue to move towards a more flexible model, it's more important than ever that organizations take steps to ensure their employees can reliably stay in communication with their colleagues, customers, and other important stakeholders.

 The analysis of our annual Availability Trends report also shows that while technology invocations are maintaining a downward trend, issues relating to hardware failures increased by 140% this year.
 Noticeably, these customers invoked QuickShip services – the delivery of IT equipment – meaning that it was likely the failure occurred on the IT hardware under their control.